Elliott: Canada hopes for WBC pop from Matt Davidson

 Davidson’s three-homer day in KC.

-His exit velocity on Davidson’s three home runs was 115.1 mph, 114 mph and 113.9 mph, to become the first player since Statcast was introduced in 2015 to hit multiple homers of 110 mph exit velocity or higher in the same game.
-He became the 14th Sox player (15th time) to homer three times in one game and first since Dan Johnsonn in Cleveland in 2012.
+The exit velocity on Davidson’s three home runs was 115.1 mph, 114 mph and 113.9 mph, to become the first player since Statcast was introduced in 2015 to hit multiple homers of 110 mph exit velocity or higher in the same game.
+He became the 14th Sox player (15th time) to homer three times in one game and first since Dan Johnson in Cleveland in 2012.

-One of five Arizona Diamondback first-round picks he was chosen 35th over-all from Yucaipa, Calif.
+One of five Arizona Diamondback first-round picks, he was chosen 35th overall from the Yucaipa, Calif.
 Thunderbirds in 2009.
-That same year the Jays drafted RHP Chad Jenkins (20th) and LHP James Paxton (Ladner, BC) 37th over-all, but failed to sign him.
+That same year, the Jays drafted RHP Chad Jenkins (20th overall) and LHP James Paxton (Ladner, BC) 37th overall, but failed to sign him.

-“I’ve only been to Vancouver and Toronto in Canada,” Davidson said, “when I see relatives from Winnipeg it is when they comes to see us.”
+“I’ve only been to Vancouver and Toronto in Canada,” Davidson said, “when I see relatives from Winnipeg it is when they come to see us.”

 The breakdown on his home runs ... as he had